J0rgw/SoundTown/README.md

 # SoundTown

 SoundTown is a web-based application designed to provide an engaging and interactive experience for music enthusiasts.
-The app features a variety of tools and resources, including charts, search functionality, and visual assets, to explore and enjoy music-related content.
+Basically a fancy frontend project to try the spotify API done un december of 2024, also mainly because I want to test the new scroll snap types :) .

 ## Features